Skip to content

 ~/.config/lumbergh/

-├── sessions.json # Session registry (names, workdirs, descriptions, agent, idle state)
+├── sessions.json # Session registry (names, workdirs, agent, the_one flag, scratch flag)

 ├── projects/